Application — Change of address, name — Residency — Hazardous materials endorsement.

 (f) Certifications including those required by 49 C.F.R.
 Sec.
 383.71;

 (g) The names of all states where the applicant has previously been licensed to drive any type of motor vehicle during the previous ten years;

 (h) Any other information required by the department; and

 (i) A consent to release driving record information to parties identified in chapter 46.52 RCW and this chapter.

-(2) An applicant for a hazardous materials endorsement must submit an application and comply with federal transportation security administration requirements as specified in 49 C.F.R. part 1572, and meet the requirements specified in 49 C.F.R.
-383.71(a)(9).
+(3) An applicant for a hazardous materials endorsement must submit an application and comply with federal transportation security administration requirements as specified in 49 C.F.R.
+Part 1572.